Thinking about starting a garden this year? If so, you might want to consider container gardening.

 Deciding which is best for you will depend on your climate and what kinds of plants you wish to grow.

-For example, a northern gardener might have more success growing an indoor container garden during the chillier winter months, particularly if he is cultivating warm-weather plants like tomatoes or peppers.
+For example, a northern gardener might have more success growing an indoor container garden during the chillier winter months.
+This is especially the case if he is cultivating warm-weather plants like tomatoes or peppers.

 A southern gardener, on the other hand, may wish to grow outside during this same time to maximize the more favorable conditions.

-Indoor growing will allow you to exercise more control over your growing conditions, as you can put your plants closer to or further away from a light source as needed.
+Indoor growing will allow you to exercise more control over your growing conditions.
+This is because you can put your plants closer to or further away from a light source as needed.

 Watering and Drainage